Meteor-Community-Packages/meteor-scss/README.md

 # Sass for Meteor
 This is a Sass build plugin for Meteor.
 It compiles Sass files with node-sass and it has options to control the load order of Sass files and use Autoprefixer on the generated CSS.

-## Meteor 1.2
+## Meteor 1.2+
-Version 3.4.1 is built for Meteor 1.2, and has been largely re-written.
+Version 3.4.1 is built for Meteor 1.2 and up, and has been largely re-written.
 Not all older features are present, but most will return (pull requests welcome).
 **Note that due to a bug in libsass, there is currently no support for the old, indented sass syntax**

 ### Sourcemaps